15 Beautiful Pueblos Blancos (White Villages of Andalucia)

 First, there is a scenic hike that offers a dramatic view of Puente Nuevo with the village in the background.
 The hike is not extremely difficult and takes roughly 45 minutes.

-Your other option is to take the 231 spiralling steps down the water well at Casa del Rey Moro.
-Another must-visit attraction in Ronda is the water well, which was once used by the townspeople to get water from the river.
+Your other option is taking the 231 spiralling steps down the Casa del Rey Moro water well.
+Another must-visit attraction in Ronda is the water well, which was once used by the townspeople to get water from the river.ย

-An easy day trip from Seville or Cordoba, Ronda can be accessed by car, train or bus.
+An easy day trip from Seville, Malaga or Cordoba, Ronda can be accessed by car, train or bus.ย

 Recommended by Caitlin from The Country Jumper

-Velez-Malaga is one of the most beautiful white villages you can find dotted around the region – where one of the main attractions is just the beauty of the place.
+Velez-Malaga is one of the most beautiful white villages dotted around the region โ where one of the main attractions is just the beauty of the place.
 My favourite and perhaps the most picturesque spot in the city is The Arab Fort.

-While there isn’t always a lot going on in this sleepy little village, I recommend looking up special events during your visit.
-You never know – and every once in a while, there is some wonderful event.
+While there isnโt always a lot going on in this sleepy little village, I recommend looking up special events during your visit.
+You never know โ and every once in a while, there is some fantastic event.

-Unfortunately, you don’t have a whole lot of public transportation options in town, and driving is by far your best option.
+Unfortunately, you donโt have many public transportation options in town, and driving is by far your best option.

-Located in the beautiful of La Alpujarra in Granada, Pampaneira is considered one of the most beautiful towns in Spain.
+Located in the beautiful Alpujarra in Granada, Pampaneira is considered one of the most beautiful towns in Spain.

 Its pebblestone streets, whitewashed buildings and beautiful natural surroundings make it perfect for visiting on a day trip from Granada or Malaga.